Clarity for Lawyers – the book

 Software Review: StyleWriter v4: how this Word add-in helps you edit text and manage writers.
 Computers & Law Magazine, June 2010.
 (StyleWriter v 4 is still the latest version).

 What is indirect and consequential loss?
 Contracting Excellence Journal, 2018.
 Reports on a survey of lawyers and contract managers, asking how they understand an exclusion of “indirect and consequential loss”.
+In the top ten articles most popular with Contracting Excellence Journal readers, in 2019.
 A shorter version is available to New Law Journal subscribers: Consequential loss: what the reasonable businessperson really thinks.

 Might doctors follow lawyers in plain English campaign?
 British Medical Journal 2013.